sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-The following practices can improve the **version control**:
+According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **version control**:

-- **Automated creation of packages**.
-Verify every commit to version control lead to the automated creation of packages that can be deployed to any environment using only information in version control.
+> - Ensure that every commit to version control triggers the automated creation of packages that can be deployed to any environment using only information in version control.
-- **Use Scripts and configuration information**.
-Enable the use of scripts and configuration information from version control in a production-like test environments.
+> - Make it possible to create production-like test environments on demand using only scripts and configuration information from version control, and to create packages using the automated process described in the previous approach.
+> - Script testing and production infrastructure so that teams can add capacity or recover from disasters in a fully automated fashion.

 *Learn more about [Version Control](https://cloud.google.com/solutions/devops/devops-tech-version-control)*

-To improve the **code maintainability**, the following considerations are required to review:
+According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **code maintainability**:

 -**Team collaboration**.
 Teams need to access and recommend changes to each other.
-This helps transfer knowledge and unblock teams to make changes to other parts of the codebases.
+This helps transfer of knowledge and unblocks teams to make changes to other parts of the codebases.
 -**Traceability**.
 It is essential to rapidly trace packages or deployments to its version in the event of an incident.
 This is crucial to make change to any changes to debug problems triggered by a dependency in the codebase.
 -**Code quality**.
 Run cross-team code maintenance to improve internal quality and reduce people to refactor the codes.
 This requires making changes to multiple parts of the codebase.